vcilabs/terradactyl/README.md

     $ terradactyl help
     $ td help

+#### install terraform

+##### NOTE: You do not need to explicitly install Terraform, it will be downloaded and installed automatically, if your stack is configured to do so -- this is just to demonstrate on-demand installs ...

+This is optional!

+    $ terradactyl install terraform --version=0.15.1

 #### quickplan a single stack

 You can specify the relative path to the stack OR the just the stack name.
 These two commands are equivalent: